tamslo/koala/README.md

 ## Setup

-Make sure you have the following programs installed, versions given are those used for development:
+Make sure you have the following programs installed, versions given are those used for development (you can run the `scripts/setup.sh` script):

 - node (10.2.1)
 - npm (5.6.0)